 Compromised athletic performance (decreased throwing or serving velocity or accuracy, decreased weight-lifting ability)

 The ulnar nerve can be “hydrodissected” under ultrasound.
-In this procedure, saline is injected around the nerve to free up the nerve from any restrictive adhesions.
+In this elbow treatment, saline is injected around the nerve to free up the nerve from any restrictive adhesions.
 Occasionally, cortisone will be added to decrease any inflammation around the nerve.